 By the way, we have implemented additional “Advertising Options” for the MH Magazine WordPress theme which allows you to automatically display ads within the content of your posts and on archives.
 For more information on that, please see: How to place ads in your WordPress theme.

-Display Google AdSense by using a WP plugin
+Display Google AdSense by using the Advanced Ads plugin

 Common Google AdSense Problems

 Google AdSense is a professional advertising platform, so it tries to stick to the rules wherever possible.
 You might experience this in many different forms, so here's a list of the most common Google AdSense problems that webmasters may encounter when using AdSense.